 The main culprit is an American government official named Harry Anslinger, Who was the first director of the Federal Narcotics Agency.
-For years, he ran a false campaign to convince that cannabis is a dangerous drug to be outlawed.
+For years he ran a false campaign to convince that cannabis was a dangerous drug that should be outlawed.

 Alper presents the three main reasons for which Anslinger has embarked on a stubborn struggle against cannabis and consumers: the usual lust of bureaucrats for budgets and authority, racism and fear of blacks and Hispanics, as well as an economic-industrial interest.

 "Marijuana makes blacks think they are as good as the white man," "Most marijuana users are blacks, Hispanics and entertainers," and "jazz music fueled by marijuana causes white women to have sex with blacks And entertainers. "

 Along with racist arguments, which were recently exposed again In more recent testimony, Anslinger also spread lies about murders committed as a result of alleged use of cannabis - a lie that only a few years later denied and claimed the opposite.